 We’ve supported hundreds of B2B brands to grow through their NPS programs.

 But don’t just take our word for it.
-Here are three B2B brands who have benefited from Account Experience.
+Here are four B2B brands that have benefited from Account Experience.

-SingleHop, a cloud hosting provider, was a young company with exceptionally high growth, who wanted to keep sales staff up-to-date with how their customers were feeling.
+SingleHop, a cloud hosting provider, was a young company with exceptionally high growth, that wanted to keep sales staff up-to-date with how their customers were feeling.
 They called in CustomerGauge to help.

 With our support, the brand’s NPS score quickly moved from +44 to +57.
 Typically, an improvement of 10 NPS correlates with a 3.2% increase in upsell revenue.
 But even better, SingleHop’s improvements in customer experience powered a 50% bump in retention.